Shimmyland/Shimmyland/README.md

 #

 ### 🛠️ Projects
-- [State Budget Explorer](https://statnirozpocet.net): I haven't found user friendly website that would describe and show data how Czech State Budget works.
-So I started building my own.
+- [State Budget Explorer](https://statnirozpocet.net): I’m building a user-friendly platform that explains and visualizes how the Czech state budget works.

 <br/>